Learn How to Make Oat Flour to use in gluten-free baking and cooking. A homemade whole grain flour to use in a variety of recipes!

 - Arrowhead Mills

-- Store in an airtight container in a cool, dark place.
+- Process until you achieve a fine powdery consistency.
+Store in an airtight container in a cool, dark place.

-How do you make it without a food processor?
 If you have a blender, you can follow these same steps.
-It is helpful to only fill the blender bowl halfway with oats and blend in batches.
+It is helpful to only fill the blender bowl halfway and blend in batches.

-If you are in need of a gluten-free substitute, the following flours have similar protein and fiber structures and textures.
-Oat flour should be substituted by weight and not volume.
-A kitchen scale makes this easy.
+If you need a gluten-free substitute, the following flours have similar protein and fiber structures and textures.
+They should be substituted by weight and not volume.

 - Sorghum flour